 How to get the best personal line of credit in 6 steps

-Checking your credit and narrowing down lenders are key in landing the right line of credit for your situation.
+Checking your credit and narrowing down lenders are key to landing the right line of credit for your situation.

 Check your credit.
-With many big-name lenders, you may need a credit score in the 700s, and borrowers with the best credit scores can get the most competitive rates.
+With some big-name lenders, you may need a credit score in the 700s, and borrowers with the best credit scores typically get the most competitive rates.
 While you’re comparing options, work to improve your credit so you nail down the best possible rates and terms.

 Figure out what type of LOC you want.
 Revolving or nonrevolving?
 Fixed rate or variable rate?
-Determine which LOC would be best for you to more quickly narrow down lenders.
+An LOC with instant approval?
+Determine which LOC would be best to narrow down lenders quickly.

 Compare rates and fees.
 Lenders vary widely in the minimum and maximum rates they offer.
-If you don’t have the best credit, look for lenders that have a low maximum rate.
+If you don’t have the best credit, look for lenders with a low maximum rate.
 And note any fees: You may have to pay some combination of annual fees, monthly fees and draw fees.

 Understand the repayment process.
-Some LOCs require interest-only payments during a draw period, and then minimum monthly payments during the repayment period.
-But some lenders might turn each draw into a term loan — ask lots of questions about repayments to choose the option that makes the most sense for you.
+Some LOCs require interest-only payments during a draw period and then minimum monthly payments during the repayment period.
+But some lenders might turn each draw into a term loan — ask about repayments to find the option that makes the most sense for you.

 Compare funding methods.
-LOCs typically allow you to withdraw as you need, but the funding times may not be immediate.
+LOCs typically allow you to withdraw as needed, but the funding times may not be immediate.
 Some lenders may only allow bank transfers, while others might provide a debit card or checkbook to make withdrawals easier.

 Apply and get the LOC.
 With all the details of what you want ironed out, apply with the lenders of your choice.
-Secured options may take a few weeks to finalize, but unsecured options can be available in a matter of days.
+Secured options may take a few weeks to finalize, but unsecured options can be available in days.

 How to qualify for a line of credit